Oneworld: Subsidiaries and franchises

-Besides its full member airlines, Oneworld also includes around 30 "affiliate" members.
-These are generally regional airlines that are either owned by or have strong commercial links with the alliance's full members.
+Besides its full member airlines, Oneworld has affiliate member of regional airlines, that are either owned by or have strong commercial links with the alliance's full members.
 For customers, they further extend the network the alliance can offer.
-In governance terms, these affiliates are represented in Oneworld affairs by their "parent" airline.
+In governance terms, these affiliates are represented in Oneworld affairs by their parent airline.

 Air Liberté ceased to be an affiliate member of Oneworld when the French airline was sold by British Airways to French investment group Taitbout with the UK carrier explaining that it had been unable to receive adequate returns on its investment in the business.
 Kenya-based Regional Air joined the alliance on 1 July 2001, following its franchising agreement with British Airways.
 British Airways terminated its franchise agreement with Regional Air when the African carrier suspended flights in mid April 2005, ending its affiliate membership of Oneworld.
 TWA's regional carriers, which operated under the Trans World Express brand, became Oneworld affiliate members, as their name changed to AmericanConnection on 2 December 2001, following TWA's acquisition by American Airlines.
 Three airlines operated under the AmericanConnection brand at that time: Chautauqua Airlines, Corporate Airlines, and Trans States Airlines.

 The alliance further strengthened its network in Latin America when LAN's two subsidiaries, LAN Argentina and LAN Ecuador, became the alliance's newest affiliate members.
 LAN Argentina launched passenger and cargo services in June 2005 from its home base in Buenos Aires, while LAN Ecuador launched its services in April 2003 from its home base in Guayaquil.
 Both airlines officially joined their sister airlines and offer alliance's services and benefits on 1 April 2007.